tango-controls/tango-doc/source/glossary.rst

         Device is a key concept of Tango Controls.
 It is an object providing access to its :term:`attributes`, :term:`pipes` and :term:`commands`.
 The list of attributes, pipes and commands available for certain device is defined by its :term:`device class`.
-The device may be related to a hardware device it interface to or it may be a kid of logical device providing some functionalities not directly related to hardware.
+The device may be related to a hardware device it interface to or it may be a kid of logical device providing some functionality not directly related to hardware.

     attribute
     attributes